zamicol/zamicol.com/pages/words.md

 checksumming    - There's no integrity check or other checksumming on this payload.
 Steelman        - There's a lot of people from New York that employ strawmans instead of steelman arguments.
-Preestablished - Key trust must be preestablished or a coze's transport must be secure. pPreestablished trust must already exist somewhere in the stack.
+Preestablished - Key trust must be preestablished or a coze's transport must be secure. pPreestablished trust must already exist somewhere in the stack. atomicity -    The atomicity of the database system was an important property.
+Methylcobalamin - Seriously Google?
+The good B12. upgradable -
+Minified - The javascript was minified
+Ashkenazi, Ashkenazis -